Enrichment (Part of Core Curriculum)

 MBMA believes in teaching our students the love of learning.
 As we are a STEM/STEAM school, each year, a general topic of study is selected utilizing all the sciences throughout the school year.
 A depth of study is developed to meet the academic levels of each grade.
 Students are introduced to the metric system, scientific terminology, and the scientific method.
 Scientific tools, such as microscopes, scales, metric rulers, beakers, Erlenmeyer flasks, and thermometers, are taught with practice.
 The curriculum includes a dissection lesson tailored to all grade levels.
 Following the scientific method, the 3rd through 6th grade students participate in an annual Science Fair, completing an extensive project that is judged in May.

-As diversity and cultural sensitivity are values of MBMA, our students continue their love of learning and linguistic appreciation with Spanish.
+As diversity and cultural sensitivity are values of MBMA, our students continue their love of learning and linguistic appreciation of Spanish.
 Spanish is taught as part of the classroom curriculum for both Children's House and Primary.
 Our students learn the basics including numbers, months, days of the week, seasons, colors, greetings, songs, and games.
 All MBMA students work on pronunciation through songs and exercises that encourage authentic enunciation.
 For our Upper Division, grammar, conversation, oral communication, and written expression are a large part of the curriculum.
 Additionally, art, poetry, dance, and drama using Spanish enhance the linguistic experience, while strengthening a lifelong foundation for Foreign Language learning.